rmorshea/pybooster/docs/src/concepts.md

 from dataclasses import dataclass from typing import Literal

-from ninject import injector
-from ninject import provider
-from ninject import required
+from pybooster import injector from pybooster import provider from pybooster import required

 @dataclass